-The first step is to calculate a monthly interest rate.
-To do so, divide the annual rate by 12 to account for the 12 months in every year (see Step 4 in the example below).
+To calculate a monthly interest rate, divide the annual rate by 12 to reflect the 12 months in the year.
 You'll need to convert from percentage to decimal format to complete these steps.

 - For a daily interest rate, divide the annual rate by 360 (or 365, depending on your bank).